 Did you know that basil is considered a Superfood?

 Although basil is primarily known as a flavor enhancer, studies indicate that adding this herb to your daily diet can provide anti-inflammatory, antibacterial, Immune System boosters, anti-stress, diabetes, and arthritis management properties.
-Thus, basil is a well-rounded fighter in the battle to improve overall health.
+Thus, Basil is a well-rounded fighter in the battle to improve overall health.
 In addition, Basil may also help control stress, aging, blood sugar, and blood pressure.

 Want to know more about basil benefits?